Agricultural Statistical Consulting Center | ASCC

 Types of assistance provided to scientists in ACES:

-• Grant proposals: constructing and composing appropriate and efficient statistical procedures for data collection, data analyses, and validations
+- Grant proposals: designing and recommending appropriate statistical procedures for data collection, analysis, and validation

-• Writing sound statistical descriptions for scientific reports and manuscripts.
+- Writing clear and rigorous statistical sections for scientific reports and manuscripts

-• Summarizing results into effective tables, graphics, and figures
+- Summarizing results through effective tables, graphics, and figures

 Frequent topic areas: